Avoiding the Biggest Mistakes in Poker – Expert Tips by Fedor Holz

 Avoid getting involved in hands when you are in early positions unless you have a premium.
 From later positions, come in for a raise and make things harder on your opponents.

 Passive players are too easy to play against.
-Their playing style is so easy to recognize that it makes it impossible for them to get any value with their big hands, as observant players will notice the sudden change in pattern when they suddenly start betting and raising.
+Their playing style is so easy to recognize that it makes it impossible for them to get any value with their big hands, as observant players will notice the sudden change in pattern when they start betting and raising.

 Mistake #3: Overestimating Our Abilities